About the Journal

-ITEECS is a quarterly published, open access journal and operates an online submission with the peer review system allowing authors to submit their articles online and track its progress via web interface.
+ITEECS is a quarterly published, open access journal and operates an online submission with the peer review system, allowing authors to submit their articles online and track its progress via web interface.
 ITEECS seeks to promote and disseminate knowledge of the various topics and technologies of electrical engineering and computer science.
 The journal aims to present to the international community important results of work in the fields of electrical and computer science engineering research, development, application or design.
 The journal also aims to help researchers, scientists, manufacturers, institutions, world agencies, societies, etc. to keep up with new developments in theory and applications and to provide alternative solutions to current issues.
 The ITEECS journal aims for a publication speed of 90 days from submission until final publication.
-The coverage of ITEECS includes the following areas, but not limited to the subject Electrical and Computer Engineering
+The coverage of ITEECS includes the following areas, but is not limited to the subject of Electrical and Computer Engineering

 Green Energy Sources and Applications, Hybrid Electric Vehicles, Future Directions of Renewable Energy, Power Converters and Applications, Smart Grids, Power Systems, Control Systems, Signal Processing, Image Processing, Integrated Circuits and VLSI, Electro Magnetics, Embedded Systems, Robotics, Bioinformatics, Electrical Machines, Cloud Computing and Cyber Security, Databases and Data Mining, Data Science and Security, Soft Computing and Machine Learning, Wireless Networking and Security